Azure/reliable-web-app-pattern-dotnet-workshop/Part 6 - Operational Excellence/README.md

 You can find the telemetry from TelemetryClient in the **Azure portal**.
 Go to **Application Insights**.
 Under **Usage**, select **Events**.
 Click on **View More Insights** and filter by the **Event** to see the count.

-Next up find out how to keep your application running fast with the [Performance Efficiency](../Part%205%20-%20Performance%20Efficiency/README.md) module.
+Next up find out how to keep your application running fast with the [Part 7 - Performance Efficiency](../Part%207%20-%20Performance%20Efficiency/README.md) module.